-There is no quick and easy answer to the first two questions, but we can give you a rough idea of when you will receive your tax refund, but only if you file your federal taxes electronically using a software program or with the IRS E-File.
-Expect longer delays if you file your return on paper, because it takes longer for the IRS to process your paperwork.
+There is no quick and easy answer to the first two questions.
+However, we can give you a rough idea of when you will receive your tax refund, but only if you file your federal taxes electronically using a software program or with the IRS E-File.
+Expect longer delays if you file your return on paper because it takes longer for the IRS to process your paperwork.
 The tax refund chart below offers more information on when to expect tax refunds.

 Learn how military members can file taxes for free.

-IRS E-File Schedule for Check Refunds and Direct Deposits
+IRS Refund Schedule for Direct Deposits and Check Refunds

-- Use the left hand column to look up the date your tax refund was accepted
+- Use the left-hand column to look up the date your tax refund was accepted by the IRS

 |Tax Return Accepted By IRS before 11:00 am between…||Direct Deposit Sent*||Paper Check Mailed*|